RediXred/ai-multitool-for-analyze/README.md

 - **File Upload**: Navigate to `/analysis/upload/`, log in, and upload a file.
 Analysis results (hashes, strings, PE data, VirusTotal, AI analysis) will appear on the dashboard (`/dashboard/`).
 - **Asynchronous Analysis**: Celery handles tasks (e.g., VirusTotal scans) in the background.
 Check status in the `UploadedFile` model (`vt_status`, `ai_status` fields).
 - **Logs**: View Django and Celery logs with `docker-compose logs django` and `docker-compose logs celery`.
+- **Telegram**: Send "/start" to your @TelegramBot to access the functionality of the application using the bot.

 ### Warnings